as010101/C-/README.md

 template function that expects iterators as arguments will also by default accept pointers as well (and not check for NULL since the NULL iterator concept has a different syntax).

+# Void pointer
+The void type of pointer is a special type of pointer.
+In C++, void represents the absence of type.
+Therefore, void pointers are pointers that point to a value that has no type (and thus also an undetermined length and undetermined dereferencing properties).

+This gives void pointers a great flexibility, by being able to point to any data type, from an integer value or a float to a string of characters.
+In exchange, they have a great limitation: the data pointed to by them cannot be directly dereferenced (which is logical, since we have no type to dereference to), and for that reason, any address in a void pointer needs to be transformed into some other pointer type that points to a concrete data type before being dereferenced.